There are many lessons to learn from traveling since it can be a great adventure.

 - Volcano – We shopped for cheap handmade items and jewelry in Monteverde and went to Alajuela and saw the sometimes active Arenal Volcano.

-- Tour group – We bravely signed up for a tour group that took us to see toucans in flight and howler monkeys in the trees.
-That same group hiked with us deep into the rainforest where suddenly an ocelot (wild spotted cat) jumped down from the trees right in front of us!
+- The tour group – We bravely signed up for a tour group that took us to see toucans in flight and howler monkeys in the trees.
+That same group hiked with us deep into the rainforest, where an ocelot (wild spotted cat) suddenly jumped from the trees right before us!

-- Ferry trip – We hopped on a boat and floated across the Gulf of Nicoya to Paquera and stayed in a hotel in the rain forest at Santa Teresa.
+- Ferry trip – We hopped on a boat, floated across the Gulf of Nicoya to Paquera, and stayed in a hotel in the rain forest at Santa Teresa.
 The sounds of the rainforest at night are incredible!

-Here are 8 personal lessons I learned from my trip:
+Here are 8 personal lessons I learned from traveling:

 1. Traveling doesn’t have to be expensive

 The first thing I learned was necessary because I didn’t have much money to spend.

 This may sound a little crazy, but the solution for me was that I sold my car to buy the ticket.

 Where there’s a will, there’s a way, right?